 - Support Vector Machines (SVM).

-Algorithms chosen are a mixture of linear (LR and LDA) and nonlinear (KNN, CART, NB and SVM) algorithms.
-Random number seed are reset before each run to ensure that the evaluation of each algorithm is performed using exactly the same data splits.
+The algorithms chosen are a mixture of linear (LR and LDA) and nonlinear (KNN, CART, NB, and SVM) algorithms.
+Random number seeds are reset before each run to ensure that the evaluation of each algorithm is performed using exactly the same data splits.
 It ensures the results are directly comparable.

 Building and evaluating the models:

 Comparing the models to each other and select the most accurate.
 Running the example above to get the following raw results:

 LR: 0.966667 (0.040825) LDA: 0.975000 (0.038188) KNN: 0.983333 (0.033333) CART: 0.975000 (0.038188) NB: 0.975000 (0.053359) SVM: 0.991667 (0.025000)